mireiasuefra/portfolio-mireiasuefra/README.md

 Hello world!
 This is my portfolio and in it I tell you about myself and my motivations, I also show you some of the projects I've done and if you want to contact me, you have a form to ask me anything you want.

+## Comments 📚

+I have chosen React as the framework for the exercise, as it is the one I am most familiar with.
+To create the project, I used [Create React App](https://create-react-app.dev/) and added SASS to work with the styles.

 ## Built with 🚀

 * [React](https://reactjs.org) as a JavaScript library.